 Other Histology Laboratory Imaging Equipment

-The Scanning Electron Microscope laboratory has a JEOL JSM-6010LA SEM and uses a field emission gun with cold cathode.
+The Scanning Electron Microscope area has a JEOL JSM-6010LA SEM and uses a field emission gun with cold cathode.
 The resolution is 1.5 nm in secondary electron imaging (SE) and 3.0 nm in backscattered electron imaging (BEI) at 30 kV.
 The airlock specimen chamber allows up to a 32 mm diameter sample, and the size can also be up to 150 mm without airlock.
 It has a motorized X-Y stage, automatic SEM condition setup based on sample type, simultaneous multiple live image and movie capture, easy sample navigation at 5x - 300,000x magnifications, quantitative and qualitative elements analysis, low and high vacuum operation and wireless capacity.

-The Laser Capture Microdissection Microscope laboratory contains a Leica CTR 6500 UV-laser based microdissection system purchased in 2013 which combines automated upright microscope architecture, three-dimensional optical control of the dissecting laser bean and the dissected area, non-contact tissue sampling and motorized post-dissection handling.
+The Laser Capture Microdissection Microscope area contains a Leica CTR 6500 UV-laser based microdissection system purchased in 2013 which combines automated upright microscope architecture, three-dimensional optical control of the dissecting laser bean and the dissected area, non-contact tissue sampling and motorized post-dissection handling.

-The Slice Scanning Olympus VS 120-S5 laboratory contains an compound light microscope with an epi-florescence capability that allows standard slides (five 1x3, or two 2x3) to be manually loaded and scanned.
+The Slice Scanning Olympus VS 120-S5 area contains an compound light microscope with an epi-florescence capability that allows standard slides (five 1x3, or two 2x3) to be manually loaded and scanned.
 All system components are designed to interact seamlessly, producing a fully-automated, high-speed scanning system with excellent flexibility and simple operation.
 The microscope is equipped with Fluorescence components and can produce fully-automated, high-speed, multi-channel fluorescence virtual slide system with flexibility and simple operation.

 General Shared Core Equipment